 Dosing: Hepatic Impairment

-Mild impairment (Child-Pugh score 5-6): No dosage adjustment necessary.
+Mild impairment (Child-Pugh score 5 to 6): No dosage adjustment necessary.

-Moderate impairment (Child-Pugh score 7-9): 5 mg twice daily regardless of indication; adjust dose based on response and tolerability
+Moderate impairment (Child-Pugh score 7 to 9): Initial: 5 mg twice daily; adjust dose based on response and tolerability.

 Acetylcholinesterase Inhibitors: May enhance the adverse/toxic effect of Cholinergic Agonists.
 Monitor therapy